-The European Conference on Youth work practice and potential of youth work for HRE mainstreaming will take place in Tallinn, Estonia on October 29th-30th, 2019.
+The European Conference on Youth work practice and potential of youth work for HRE mainstreaming took place in Tallinn, Estonia on October 29th-30th, 2019.
+Here is the conference FLYER.

 Recently Human Rights and Human Rights Education (HRE) in the youth field have been gaining importance in European political agendas.
 When it comes to the values and principles of youth work practice, it however remains unclear to what extent today’s youth work practice consistently stems from a culture of human rights at its core, and to what extent youth workers see themselves as carriers of values of human rights.